huwenqing0606/Nonlinear-Optimization-in-Machine-Learning/4-Backpropagation/readme.md

 Your code must be written without using existing packages and functions from deep learning frameworks such as tensorflow, keras or pytorch.

-Do the same thing for the Nesterov's accelerated gradient descent and the stochastic gradient descent algorithms.
+<i>(for Duke-Kunshan lectures 2020 summer) Do the same thing for the Nesterov's accelerated gradient descent and the stochastic gradient descent algorithms.</i>